SiyoSiyaSiyo/SiyoSiyaSiyo/README.md

 - 👀 I’m interested in Bouldering
 - 🌱 I’m currently learning IT
 - 💞️ I’m looking to collaborate on many projects in the future.
-- 📫 How to reach me DISCORD: trueyeetus.
-Just say it's for github
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: ...